 Tips for holiday toy safety

 ’Tis the season to be jolly—and to spend a lot of money bringing cheer to your loved ones.
-Holiday retail sales in 2019 are expected to be somewhere between $727.9 and $730.7 billion—an increase between 3.8% and 4.2% over sales in 2018, according to the National Retail Federation (NRF).
-The average consumer, the NRF found, will spend about $1,047.83 in the holiday season.
-It's no wonder when you consider Amazon's Top 100 Toys list, which includes $70 "Avengers" gloves and $99 singing panda bears.
+Holiday retail sales in 2021 are expected to be somewhere between $843.4 billion and $859 billion—an increase between 8.5% and 10.5% over sales over 2020, according to the National Retail Federation (NRF).
+The average consumer, the NRF found, will spend about $998 in the holiday season between gifts, food, decorations, and other holiday-related purchases.

 Being inundated with all the bells and whistles of ads and wish lists can make it hard to suss out which toys are most appropriate for children's gifts.
 And while adults may disagree on budget, wastefulness, or exactly how many L.O.L. dolls one child truly needs, we can all agree that safety is the baseline.

 To that end, Stacker used a variety of holiday and safety resources to compile a list of 15 tips for holiday toy safety.
 Our list is not about toy recalls, per se; although we tell you where to check for toys that should not be on your list.
 We curated the top tips for not only toys, but ancillary items you may not consider dangerous such as batteries, decorations, and wrapping.